Drezlan/Jade-Regent/Campaign Timeline/Campaign Timeline.md

 Waving her hand nonchalantly.

-><mark style="background: #FFF3A3A6;">"I wanted to find out if Ameiko is still alive"</mark> - O
+><mark style="background: #FFF3A3A6;">"I wanted to find out if [[Ameiko]] is still alive"</mark> - O

 Frowning still.

 ><mark style="background: #ABF7F7A6;">"Maybe she could have said somethign to you but frankly I don't know how much of it would have been useful unless you have ways of detecting people who can lie."</mark> - N

-as she pulls omeyani's clothes back to reveal a lack of a blood geas.
+as she pulls [[omeyani]]'s clothes back to reveal a lack of a [[blood geas]].

 ><mark style="background: #FFF3A3A6;">"Is Everyone okay? [[Shoko]] you took quite a beating how are you feeling"</mark> - O
 <mark style="background: #CACFD9A6;">"Augh, Like i just spent a night in the single worst bar in--- where are we again?, About that bad" </mark>- S
-<mark style="background: #ABF7F7A6;">"Well you're still alive so if i may offer a personal insight i'd say you haven't been to the worst bar in Kalsguard Also, you took Oathtaker directly to the face and survived.
+<mark style="background: #ABF7F7A6;">"Well you're still alive so if i may offer a personal insight i'd say you haven't been to the worst bar in Kalsguard Also, you took [[Oathtaker]] directly to the face and survived.
 So I am genuinely impressed"</mark> - N

 [[Ochitsuite Arashi|Ochi]] passes [[Shoko]] a few potions of cure light.

-The party then does inventory of the room and bodies finding on omeyani 2 doses of deathblade, 1 dose of black lotus extract, her dagger deadly kiss, 3 earthfire shuriken, 1 +1 flaming burst shuriken, a blowgun with 10 darts, 5 shuriken, masterwork thieves tools, and her garb the Shozoku of the Night Wind.
+The party then does inventory of the room and bodies finding on [[omeyani]] 2 doses of deathblade, 1 dose of black lotus extract, her dagger deadly kiss, 3 earthfire shuriken, 1 +1 flaming burst shuriken, a blowgun with 10 darts, 5 shuriken, masterwork thieves tools, and her garb the Shozoku of the Night Wind.
 On the others they find fairly expected weapons and armor and not much else.

 Hearing the commotion downstairs but having been too slow to react several more guards from upstairs make their way the the ground floor and upon seeing what they find to be no longer their business quickly and politely depart.